Rwanda

 Know Before You Go

-• Plug Adapters
+Plug Adapters

-• Drink bottled or boiled water only
+Type C and JDrink bottled or boiled water only

 Do not drink the tap water or request ice in your drinks!
 The water can contain bacteria or other microorganisms that may cause stomach issues or more serious illness for travelers who aren’t accustomed to it.
-Thankfully, most accommodations provide safe drinking water to guests at meals and in their rooms!
+Thankfully, most accommodations provide safe drinking water to guests at meals and in their rooms!Consult a Travel Health Professional or your doctor at least 6-8 weeks before your trip to discuss your specific itinerary, personal risk factors, and health history to determine the most appropriate vaccinations and preventative measures for your travel to Rwanda.

 Tipping will be an important part of your visit to Rwanda.
 For guides, drivers, and lodging staff, gratuities are more than thanks - they’re a vital source of income.
 Your happiness is their #1 priority at all times, and your generosity helps them continue to provide amazing experiences, protect their wildlife and support their loved ones and communities.

 Both Rwandan Francs and U.S. Dollars are widely accepted for tips in Rwanda.
 You can choose to tip after each activity or give one collective tip at the end of your stay.
 Either approach is appreciated.
-Personally, I preferred tipping right after each activity using a simple $5 / $10 / $20 method.
+Personally, I preferred tipping in USD right after each activity using a simple $5 / $10 / $20 method.
 It kept the cash I carried to a minimum while still allowing me to be reasonably generous:

 Gorilla Trekking